Video games are fun… but when it comes to a child’s time spent playing video games, here are some unhealthy gaming habits to watch for.

 7 unhealthy gaming habits to look out for – and how to help your kids deal with them

 21st-century childhood looks a lot different than the childhood of even 10 years ago.
-Studies show that children spend almost 6 hours a week playing .
+Studies show that children spend almost 6 hours a week playing video games.
 That’s a lot of screen time!
 And it’s increasing drastically.
 Schools have integrated games and apps to help with learning math and language skills.
 Most schools have computer literacy programs that also use online games, and classrooms have even developed their own social networks.

 Though some forms of gameplay can improve brain function, as well as cutting down on stress, and even helping with ADHD, that doesn’t make your child immune to the dangers of video game addiction.
 If you’re worried about the amount of time your kids spend in front of a screen, keep these unhealthy gaming habits and signs in mind, and work to limit your child’s video game time.

-1. Preoccupation with
+Preoccupation with video games

-2. Drop in grades
+Drop in grades

 Extra time with a video game coupled with a drop in grades can signify an addiction forming and why it is among our list of 7 unhealthy gaming habits.
 Some game addicts report up to 14 hours a day in gameplay.
 That doesn’t leave much time for studying.
 Also, when you add in the loss of concentration, it can have an impact on grades.
-If you notice your child’s grades slipping, encourage time away from the game, and find fun ways to get back to learning.
+If you notice your child’s grades slipping, encourage time away from the game, and find fun ways to get back to learning. -

-3. Increased irritability
+Increased irritability

 If your child flies into a rage or temper tantrum each time you tell her to turn the games off, that is classic video game addict behavior.
 Treat it like any other behavioral problem, with reasonable limits and proportional punishment.
-If your child can’t handle having limits placed on video game time, it’s a clear indication to turn the game off for a while and encourage your child to find something else.
+If your child can’t handle having limits placed on video game time, it’s a clear indication to turn the game off for a while and encourage your child to find something else. -

-4. Losing interest in other activities
+Losing interest in other activities

 Speaking of finding something else.
 Has your child lost interest in other activities?
 If you’re noticing a usually extroverted and energetic child keeping to himself and losing interest in other activities, he may need your help to reengage with old activities.
-Along with limiting screen time, spending family time outside, or involving a child in after-school activities like sports or art programs that don’t involve electronic play.
+Along with limiting screen time, spending family time outside, or involving a child in after-school activities like sports or art programs that don’t involve electronic play. -

-5. Using video games to cope with bad moods
+Using video games to cope with bad moods

 Kids deal with much stress these days, and plenty of it is due to technology.
 Between the demands of school, and the dangers of social media, children are more susceptible to stress than in previous generations.
 That increases the likelihood of depression and anxiety.
 There are even video games designed to help with stress, for kids, teens, and adults.
 However, when video games become a crutch for dealing with a bad mood, it becomes easier to indulge in addicted behavior that can be destructive among other unhealthy gaming habits.
 Instead, encourage your child to talk things through.
 Play physical games to burn off anxious energy, and spend more time in the sun.
-Endorphins produced by exercise has been shown to have a positive effect on mood disorders, even in children.
+Endorphins produced by exercise has been shown to have a positive effect on mood disorders, even in children. -

-6. Sneaking game play
+Sneaking game play

 Many parents choose to keep personal electronic devices out of the hands of children before bed.
 If you’re noticing your child is sneaking game against house rules, more drastic measures might be needed.
 Change passwords often, so kids can’t get into your phone or tablet after hours.
 You might draw up a chart to mark the amount of time your child spends on games.
-If they’re being dishonest, or unaware of exactly how much game time they’re putting in, it’s an excellent way to keep them accountable.
+If they’re being dishonest, or unaware of exactly how much game time they’re putting in, it’s an excellent way to keep them accountable. -

-7. Sleeping problems
+Sleeping problems

 The effect of solar-imitating LED lights on sleep has been well documented.
 Kids need more sleep than adults, so interrupting sleeping patterns with even the most casual games can have a significant impact on cognitive function throughout the day, including affecting a child’s ability to retain information, ability to regulate moods, and hand-eye coordination, among other things.
 Worse, sleep problems in childhood often escalate to insomnia as an adult.
 Turn all devices off when natural daylight fades, and develop healthy sleep habits.